Ranking molecules by relative rate for SN1 reactions

 Step 2: Evaluate carbocation stability

 In an SN1 reaction, the rate-determining step is the formation of a carbocation after the leaving group departs.
+The more stable the carbocation, the faster the reaction.

 Since we’ve already identified the type of carbon the leaving group is attached to, we can classify the carbocations accordingly.
 This step will help us better understand how carbocation stability influences the SN1 reaction rate.